kwan22/consistency/science3_other.md

   <img src="./media/science/3a_demo.png" width="480"/>  <img src="./media/science/7b_heart_demo_crop.png" width="480"/> <br>
   > Half-gravity can be either helpful or harmful for precise vertical positioning.

-Summary: releasing jump to avoid half-gravity can be done in a convergent manner, enabling more consistent strats and can make fundamental movement optimizations more consistent.
+Summary: releasing jump to avoid half-gravity can be done in a convergent manner, improving consistency on both strats and fundamental movement optimizations.

 ---